RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 These side effects may occur either because of an allergic reaction to the inactive agent — propylene glycol — or to the minoxidil itself.
 This condition has been observed most frequently with the 5% minoxidil topical solution.

 Also, when you first start using minoxidil, you may experience some hair shedding.
 But hold tight — it does get better.
-Minoxidil shortens the telogen phase, which may induce telogen effluvium when you first start using it.
+Minoxidil shortens the telogen phase, which may induce telogen effluvium when first using it.
 This shedding will stop, and new (and hopefully more!) hair will grow in its place.

 Get the full scoop in our guide to minoxidil side effects if you want to dig a little deeper.